Safia-Nura/macro_econ_quiz/README.md

 There are things I would improve with more time.
 The application has no timer, which means questions are untimed and do not reflect the pressure of real analytical deadlines.
-There is also no administrator interface, so adding new questions requires editing the JSON file directly, which may be a barrier for less technical colleagues.
+There is also no administrator interface, so adding new questions requires editing the JSON file directly which may be a barrier for less technical colleagues.
 In a future version I would add a timed mode and a simple admin screen for managing questions through the GUI.
 I would also consider packaging the application as a standalone executable using